Tencent boss vows ‘compliance’ with China regulators | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-BEIJING, March 25 — Tencent’s billionaire founder Pony Ma — China’s second richest man — has met with anti-monopoly regulators and agreed his firm will be “as compliant as possible,” after rival tech giant Alibaba was battered by legal woes.
+BEIJING, March 28 — Tencent’s billionaire founder Pony Ma — China’s second richest man — has met anti-monopoly regulators and agreed his firm will be “as compliant as possible”, after rival tech giant Alibaba was battered by legal woes.

-Tencent, which owns the super-app WeChat and a lucrative gaming empire, is the latest tech conglomerate to fall in the crosshairs of China’s regulators.
+Tencent, which owns the super-app WeChat and a lucrative gaming empire, is the latest tech conglomerate to fall into the crosshairs of China’s regulators.

 They have launched a blitz on apparent anti-competitive practices, threatening to slice up supersized firms whose reach now stretches into the daily finances of the public.

-Ma, also known as Ma Huateng, said he would “actively cooperate with regulatory authorities and be as compliant as possible” during a news briefing late yesterday on Tencent’s annual results, reported Chinese financial outlet Yicai.
+Tencent’s Ma, also known as Ma Huateng, said he would “actively cooperate with regulatory authorities and be as compliant as possible” during a news briefing late Wednesday on Tencent’s annual results, reported Chinese financial outlet Yicai.

 “Tencent has throughout attached high importance to compliance,” he was quoted as saying.

-But it reported a jump in revenue of 26 per cent to 133.67 billion yuan (RM85 billion) last quarter, boosted by strong gaming sales during the pandemic.
+China’s current data and privacy protection allows individuals to decide how companies can use their information, but enforcement is lax owing to a lack of transparency.

+The move would be the latest by officials who are looking to reel in the country’s tech sector.

-Authorities last year halted a record US$34 billion initial public offering by fintech provider Ant Group, owned by Tencent’s nearest rival Alibaba.
+Authorities last year halted a record US$34 billion (RM140.9 billion) initial public offering by fintech provider Ant Group, owned by Tencent’s nearest rival Alibaba.

 They called in its billionaire founder Jack Ma and then opened an investigation into Alibaba business practices deemed anti-competitive.